Here is the promised book review from my last post:

 I read this book in 2 days and found it a page turner.
 When I finished it, I felt as though I wanted to go to page 1 and start reading it again.
 As the title suggests, times have changed and the church is in exile.
 The author is Canadian yet he relates it to the United States and the general Western Church.
 In the past 50 or so years, we have observed the church or Christianity slowly move from having a central place in our culture to a position on the periphery of culture.
 While the church used to be welcomed or invited to the table, we are now increasingly shut out.
 Beach expounds on this, and offers analysis and examples.
 It can’t be denied that we have lived through a time of cultural shift and it happened faster than anyone anticipated, really at a shockingly fast pace.
 I live in the Bible Belt where we are a bit behind the trend, but secularization is clearly in process here too.
 Beach points out that Canada is a step ahead of the USA, and we can learn from Canada.
 I likewise thought that the Bible Belt has the opportunity to get ahead of the game.

-By get ahead of the game, I do not mean to try and stop the process of secularization.
+By get ahead of the game, that does not mean to try and stop the process of secularization.
 It has already happened or is in process, and we need to admit to the time in which we live.
 We can’t bring back the past, and we must adapt to the changes that have taken place.
 Methods or approaches that once worked will no longer be effective and can even be counter-productive.
 I see silly or simplistic things on social media, like Christians saying we need to put prayer back in schools and that will solve the problems.
 Years ago, prayer was in school because it happened naturally or organically as the church had a broad influence in society.
 We can’t unnaturally force prayer in schools today and expect that to work as the situation is different now.

 Lest this all sounds depressing, the book is one of tremendous hope.
 The history of God’s people throughout time has often been with them in a position of exile or on the sidelines of culture.
 God’s people have lived like this before, and we are not the first to experience it.
 Beach, in a major section of the book, discusses Israel going into exile in Old Testament times and relates this to our time.
 For Israel, exile did not mean utter despair or abandonment of faith.
 On the contrary, it led to them exploring and expressing faith in creative and daring new ways.